 Harvard Business Review has a handy calculator to plug in and see the impact your meetings have on the long term ability of a project to deliver.
 Consider how many meetings you really need to have, how many need to be invited, and how long they need to be in order for the project to run effectively.

 You’ve failed your dodge roll and find yourself to having to schedule a meeting.
 These are time-honored meeting best practices that even yours truly lets slipped when pressed constantly to move onto the next fire.
-When these strategies are applied
+When these strategies are applied consistently though, you can really make an impact in reducing everyone’s load.

 - State the outcome desired from meeting in the invitation.